jaipack17/ruxe/README.md

 ## About

-[Ruxe](https://www.npmjs.com/package/ruxe) is an open-source npm package used to wrap text into paragraphs for command line interfaces.
+[Ruxe](https://www.npmjs.com/package/ruxe) is an open-source npm package used to wrap text into clean and neat paragraphs for command line interfaces.
 It takes 2 lines of code to do that.
 And saves you a lot of time for formatting text.
 You can also change paragraph colors and change the alignment of the paragraph in seconds.

 ## Installation